learningOrchestra/mlToolKits/readme.md

-# learningOrquestra: a Machine Learning resource orchestration :whale: (Building)
+# learningOrquestra: a machine learning resource orchestrator :whale: (Building...)

 The learningOrchestra is a tool to parallelization of machine learning tasks using microservices.